TobyCyan/Assistant-AI/README.md

 ### User Guide

-1. Users are required to have the following installed: Node.js, Express.js and MySQL
+1. Users are required to have the following installed: Node.js, Express.js, XAMPP, and MySQL
 2. After cloning, users need to setup a MySQL database and configure it to the config folder by matching the name and password
+3. Run the XAMPP control panel and click on the "start" button for both Apache and MySQL.
-3. For running the frontend, users may run "npm run dev" from /client
+4. For running the frontend, users may change directory to /client and run "npm run dev".
-4. For running the backend, users may run "npm run server" from /server
+5. For running the backend, users may change directory to /server and run "npm run dev".

 ### Project Scope